 Your doctor positions the special magnifying instrument, called a colposcope, a few inches away from your vulva.
-A bright light is shined into your vagina, and your doctor looks through the lens, as if using binoculars.
+Your doctor then shines a bright light into your vagina and looks through the lens of the colposcope, as if using binoculars.

 Your cervix and vagina are swabbed with cotton to clear away any mucus.
 Your doctor may apply a solution of vinegar or another type of solution to the area.
 This may cause a burning or tingling sensation.
 The solution helps highlight any areas of suspicious cells.

 If your doctor finds a suspicious area, a small sample of tissue may be collected for laboratory testing.
 To collect the tissue, your doctor uses a sharp biopsy instrument to remove a small piece of tissue.
 If there are multiple suspicious areas, your doctor may take multiple biopsy samples.